 Asking yourself simple questions about the present moment will help you stay in it and feel more in charge with whatever activity you’re going to do next.
 It’s a great way to start overriding your autopilot behavior and improving your self-awareness without practicing formal meditation.

-Many small, incremental takeaways make this book a stash of hidden gems.
+Many small, incremental takeaways make Wherever You Go, There You Are a stash of hidden gems.
 Of course it’s been updated over the years (it was published in 1994), but even if it hadn’t been you could still open this and learn something that’s just as valuable today.

 Even if you’re a bit scared of meditation, this is a good place to start learning about it.
 Probably even more so.
 Thumbs up for Mr. Kabat-Zinn.